Noordhollandsch Kanaal: The canal is opened

 On 13 December 1824 the frigate HNLMS Bellona of 44 guns passed the Willem I Lock and entered the canal.
 She was commanded by Captain Roepel and had a temporary draft of 16 Amsterdam feet.
 She was to be drawn to Nieuwdiep by 12 horses, to be rigged and armed over there.
 Bellona arrived in Buiksloot after 25 minutes.
 On the 14th she was towed past Ilpendam at 10 am, and passed the Lock of Purmerend at noon.
 She passed Spijkerboor, and reached West-Graftdijk at 5 pm, where the frigate moored due to the extremely bad sight.
 On 15 December fierce winds delayed Bellona, but by the end of the day she had reached the Zeglis at Alkmaar.
 On 16 December Bellona passed through Alkmaar in the morning.

 Meanwhile, the three-master Christina Bernardina of Captain H.H.
 Zijlstra, flag C.J.F. coming from Batavia, had arrived in Nieuwediep in early December.
 She had left Nieuwediep for Amsterdam on 15 December 1824, but got not further than 'De Kooi' by evening.
 On 16 December 1824 at four PM, the ships passes each other between the Sint Maarten and Schagen bridges.
 This was an event: there was music and Christina Bernardina saluted Bellona with 9 shots.

 In the evening Bellona reached the Zijpe Lock at 't Zand.
 At 9 in the morning of the 17th Bellona passed Zijpe Lock.
 Near Kwelderbeek corner, a coastal vessel under full sail passed her from the opposite direction.
 At 5 PM she moored in the Koopvaarders Binnenhaven (Commercial inner harbor) of Nieuwediep, completing the first trip on the canal.
 On 29 December 1824 Christina Bernardina arrived in Amsterdam as first major commercial vessel using the canal.
-This was a two-week journey, which was not that surprising, because many facilities like towpaths and so where not yet ready.
+This was a two-week journey, which was not that surprising, because many facilities like towpaths were not yet ready.